gigawhitlocks/emacs-configs/readme.md

 ```

-### TODO I've read about something called project.el

-The impression that I got was that `project.el` is a first-party replacement for Projectile in newer versions of Emacs.
-I don't know if this is true or not.
-I should investigate `project.el`.

 ## Install and Configure Evil Mode

 [`evil-mode`](https://github.com/emacs-evil/evil) fundamentally changes Emacs so that while editing all of the modes and keybindings from `vim` are present.
 It's controversial but I think modal editing is brilliant and have been using `vim` bindings for twenty-odd years now.
 No going back.